-Easy cream sauce with spinach for salmon, pasta, chicken, scallops, shrimp and more!
+Easy creamy spinach pasta sauce that works for salmon, pasta, chicken, scallops, shrimp and more!

 Go straight to the Recipe Card or

 Read on for useful tips and step-by-step video and process pictures (1 min)

 Our recipe delivers in just minutes and is truly multi-purpose.
 Whether it is tortellini with spinach cream sauce you are craving or creamy spinach chicken – dinner will be ready pronto!

 Based on a classic technique it calls for heavy cream, a handful of flavorful ingredients to infuse its base with savory goodness and fresh spinach.
 It is very stable, can be reheated without problems (unlike butter based sauces) and is quite light despite its luxurious, suave texture which might lead you to believe otherwise.